-Gerardo Sandoval, Department of Planning, Public Policy and Management
+Gerardo Sandoval, School of Planning, Public Policy and Management

 Gerardo Sandoval is an expert in immigration, urban planning and undocumented workers, especially related to the Latino/a immigrant community.
 At the University of Oregon, he is an assistant professor of planning, public policy and management and the co-director of the Center for Latino/a and Latin American Studies.
 He studies the effects of urban redevelopment on immigrant neighborhoods, specifically gentrification, displacement, infrastructure, marginal communities, low income housing, and the socio-economic implications of development in immigrant communities.